joaovfsimao/ferramentas_financeiras/README.md

+# Financial Market Code Repository

+This repository contains Python scripts and Jupyter notebooks for analyzing and working with financial data.
+It includes tools for tasks such as web scraping, yield curve interpolation, and quantitative analysis.
+The goal is to provide practical solutions for financial professionals and enthusiasts interested in market data analysis, forecasting, and risk management.

+Feel free to explore, use, and contribute to the code.
+Contributions to improve or extend the functionality are always welcome!

+## Contributions

+If you'd like to contribute to this repository, please fork the project, make your changes, and submit a pull request.
+All contributions are appreciated!

 # **b3_historical_quotes_for_any_asset.ipynb**

 This code extracts and processes historical quotes for assets listed on B3 (Brazilian Stock Exchange) from the standardized COTAHIST_AAAA.TXT file provided by the exchange.